skinny-framework/skinny-scaldi-example/article.md

 OK, let's run `./skinny test`.

-You don't need real AWS configuration and payment for each test execution :-)
+You don't need real AWS configuration and payment for each test execution anymore :-)

 ### Conclusion
 <hr/>

+Of course, Scala is a so powerful language that you can inject dependencies without libraries (just create a trait and override some APIs).

-Scaldi is a very useful library.
-If you're familiar with dependency injection pattern, try it out with Skinny Framework.
+However, using Scaldi looks so easy-to-use and elegant.
+If you're familiar with dependency injection pattern (especially in Java), try it out with Skinny Framework.

 The example in the article is here:

 https://github.com/skinny-framework/skinny-scaldi-example

 Enjoy!